James6xie/fm-orchestrator/README.rst

   rebuilt).
 For the available options, please look at the "Rebuild Strategies" section below.
 - ``require_overrides`` - the requires to override the modulemd with.
 The overrides must be to existing requires on the modulemd.
 The expected format is ``{'platform': ['f28', 'f29']}``.
+- ``reuse_components_from`` - the ID or NSVC of the module build to reuse components from.
+If it's not set, MBS will try to find a compatible module build to reuse components from.
 - ``scratch`` - a boolean indicating if a scratch module build should be performed.
   Only allowed to be ``True`` if the MBS setting ``MODULES_ALLOW_SCRATCH`` is ``True``.
 - ``srpms`` - an optional list of Koji upload URLs of SRPMs to include in a module scratch build.